slingr-stack/google-drive-package/README.md

 ## Configuration

-To use the Google Drive package, first of all you must create an app in the [Google Developer Console](https://console.developers.google.com) afterwards create a Google Cloud project for your Google Drive app, then if you aim to use Service Account authentication method, follow these instructions:
+To use the Google Drive package, first you must create an app in the [Google Developer Console](https://console.developers.google.com) then create a Google Cloud project for your Google Drive app, then if you plan to use Service Account authentication method, follow these instructions:

 - Enable the Admin SDK API in your Google Cloud project.
-- Create a service account and credentials and delegate domain-wide authority to it (assign ONLY the necessary scopes to your service - account)Click here for the instructions.
+- Create a service account and credentials and delegate domain-wide authority to it (assign ONLY the necessary scopes to your service - account) [Click here for instructions](https://cloud.google.com/iam/docs/manage-access-service-accounts?hl=es-419).
 - Download the JSON file with the service account credentials to get the service account private key.

 Otherwise if you plan to use OAuth 2.0 authentication method: